universal-ctags/ctags/docs/windows.rst

 GNU Make builds for Win32 are available as well, and sometimes are included with the compilers.
 Make sure it is in your path, for instance by copying the make.exe in the bin directory of your compiler.

-Native win32 version of the GNU/Linux command cp, rm and mv can be useful. rm is almost always used in by the ``clean`` target of a makefile.
+Native win32 versions of the GNU/Linux commands cp, rm and mv can be useful. rm is almost always used in by the ``clean`` target of a makefile.

 **CMD**